jenphan/CS-375/README.md

 # Blueboard

 Blueboard is an interactive online learning platform designed for both students and professors.
-It offers a variety of tools to enhance the learning experience, including quizzes, course materials, discussion forums, and more.
+It offers a variety of tools to enhance the learning experience, including quizzes, course materials, and more.

 ## URL to Deployed Public Site
 `https://cs375blueboard.fly.dev/`